US, Iran, longtime enemies, now potential partners

 At a breakfast this past week with the Senate Foreign Relations Committee, Kerry steered away from questions about how specifically the U.S. might cooperate with Tehran, according to aides, who weren’t authorized to speak about private meetings and demanded anonymity.

 They said the administration has given no impression it will provide anything to Iran revealing intelligence sources or methods.
-Congress’ intelligence committees also are keeping tabs on what the administration decides to do.
 So far, the State Department is not reporting any other recent meetings between the U.S. and Iran beyond the one in Vienna.

 There are reasons both might be interested in continuing the dialogue.

-Iran, as a Shiite powerhouse, has considerable influence over Iraqi President Nouri al-Maliki, a Shiite who spent years in exile in Iran.
+Iran, as a Shiite powerhouse, has considerable influence over Iraqi President Nouri al-Maliki, a Shiite who spent years in exile from Saddam Hussein’s regime in Iran.

 Iran also is threated by the Sunni extremists who have taken over Syrian and Iraqi territory and are pressing toward Baghdad.
 Iran has called ISIL “barbaric.”

 But the U.S. doesn’t want to simply side with al-Maliki for fear of seeming to favor Shiite over Sunni.